joeytwiddle/significant-white-space/README.md

 will read file myapp.c.sws, inject curlies and semicolons, and overwrite myapp.c

-# Future Usage
+    % sws sync src/

+SWS sync can be used to transform a tree of files automatically.
+De-curled files will be written with the ".sws" extension appended (e.g. "MyClass.java.sws").
+The user may then edit either the curly file or the sws file, and sync will update the other file in the pair.

-My planned use case is to have this at the top of my build chain:
+A good place to use sync would be at the top of your build chain.

-    % sws sync

 Sync will search the current folder and subfolders for all sws or sws-able files (by a default or provided extension list), and will sync up any new edits based on which file was modified most recently.
-This will enable the user to edit files in either format, without having to worry about the direction in which changes will be propogated!
+This will enable the user to edit files in either format, without having to worry about the direction in which changes will be propagated!
 This way a single project can be edited both through its sws files, and through an IDE like Eclipse requiring traditional syntax.

-## On the radar
+# Status

+Reached the second milestone.
+SWS can now successfully decurl and recurl itself into working source!

+Options are not yet parsed from command-line arguments, but can be changed by editing Root.hx.

+# Recent Changes

+- sws sync
+- Better handling of else / catch blocks.

+# TODO

+- Argument parsing to set options from commandline

+- Clear documentation, detection and warning of problematic code configurations.
+(This will be a list of WONT_FIX examples.)

-We may implement stripping and re-injection of parenthesis ( and ) surrounding the conditional when we detect certain keywords (if, while).
-This may not be applied to multi-line expressions.
+- On the radar: We could implement stripping and re-injection of parenthesis ( and ) surrounding the conditional when we detect certain keywords (if, while).
+This will probably only be applied to single-line expressions.